Avoid These Digital Marketing Scams

 Once you receive a quote from the digital marketing agency, if it’s too good to be true, it’s probably not true at all.

-Get clear on what the market value is for digital marketing services that you require.
+Get clear on what the market value is for digital marketing strategy services that you require.
 And if your quote falls steeply below that, they most likely will not deliver what they’re promising.
 You’ll be left empty-handed with little to nothing to show for your website.

 At the same time, if a marketing firm is charging outrageous prices, it’s good to steer clear of them too.